NYULibraries/ichabod/app/resource_sets/README.md

 delete from Fedora.

 ## Ichabod::ResourceSet::Resource
-Resources are intermediary objects that respond to the instance method `#to_nyucore` in order to coerce themselves to an Nyucore object.
+A `ResourceSet::Resource` is an intermediary object that responds to the instance method `#to_nyucore` in order to coerce itself to an `Nyucore` object.
+The `#to_nyucore` method "finds or initializes" its corresponding `Nyucore` object.
+This means that when an `Nyucore` object with the same `pid` as the `ResourceSet::Resource` exists in Fedora, the existing object is returned.
-They do not persist themselves when coercing themselves, since that seems presumptuous.
+Otherwise a new `Nyucore` object is returned.
+The returned object is not persisted, since that seems presumptuous.

 ## Ichabod::ResourceSet::SourceReader
 SourceReaders read from the ResourceSet's source system and retrieve an Array of